COSC3020/isomorphism-nodes-connectivity-aPannell064/README.md

 ##Extra Help

-All of the work done here was my own, but I had to consult some of my notes from COSC 2300 to recall the definition of one-to-one and onto.
+All of the work done here was my own, but I had to consult some of my notes from COSC 2300 to recall the definitions of one-to-one and onto.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own,